 Amy studied at the University of Bristol and is our revision blog guru.
 She only graduated recently so understands the pressures of being a student better than most, and is here to share her wisdom so that you revise effectively, smash your exams, succeed at school and write cracking university and job applications.

-The summer sun may have melt away the icy memories of exams but at the back of your mind you always know the day is coming: A Level Results Day.
+The summer sun may have melted away the icy memories of exams but at the back of your mind you always know the day is coming: A Level Results Day.

-The newspapers will be filled with photos of proud students jumping in the air and clutching their grades, as A Level students all around the country find out their marks.
-Although you’ll have experienced Results Day at the end of your GCSEs, A Levels are different as, in many cases, a university place hinges on your grades.
+The newspapers will be filled with photos of proud students jumping in the air and clutching their grades, as A Level students all around the country learn their marks.
+Although you’ll have experienced Results Day at the end of your GCSEs, A Levels are a little different as a university place might hinge on your grades.